jgbarah/aframe-playground/maps/README.md

 Min=-33.271 Max=3451.047   Computed Min/Max=-33.271,3451.047
 ```

-* Then, use [gdalwarp](https://gdal.org/programs/gdalwarp.html) to build a TIF file, `test.tif`, corresponding to a fraction of the dataset.
+* Then, I use [gdalwarp](https://gdal.org/programs/gdalwarp.html) to build a TIF file, `test.tif`, corresponding to a fraction of the dataset.
 In this case, the lower correspond to the lower left corner of the upper image included in the dataset.
 Coordinates are Xmin Ymin Xmax Ymax.
 Have in mind that not all coordinates have values, since the map covers only Europe (and not, for example, Africa), which means that if you select a region with no values, it will say there is no elevation data, when asking for the elevation.

-* The, check with `gdalinfo` the coordinates of the produced file, and find the max and min elevation:
+* Then, I check with `gdalinfo` the coordinates of the produced file, and find the max and min elevation:

 ```
 Upper Left  ( 3000000.000, 2100000.000) (  5d41'57.17"W, 40d45'34.34"N)